hafedEfheij/shop-system/README.md

 # shop-project
-Using Visual basic programming language
+Using Visual basic programming language  and SQL server